dgkanatsios/AzureContainerInstancesManagement/README.md

 # AzureContainerInstancesManagement
 *Work In Progress*

 Manage Azure Container Instances using Azure Functions.
+We suppose that there is an external service that manages running instances (Container Groups) and schedules sessions on them.

 ## Inspiration
 This project was heavily inspired by a similar project that deals with VMs called [AzureGameRoomsScaler](https://github.com/PoisonousJohn/AzureGameRoomsScaler).